Can Extroverts Have Social Anxiety? Signs And How To Cope

 It is important to accept that you have limited control over the experiences of others.
 At a social event, there may always be someone who is not having a good time, but it is not your responsibility to make them have a good time.

-It could be that the person is in a bad mood that day or is experiencing some issues external to the social event which you cannot control.
+It could be that the person is in a bad mood that day or is experiencing some issues external to the social event that you cannot control.

 As you practice identifying your anxious thoughts, you will find it easier to restructure them into healthier thoughts with time.